10 important commercial real estate metrics

 In the coming years, it’s vital that CFOs use commercial real estate tracking to ensure the success of their business.

 However, it’s not going to be easy.
-Gathering all the necessary data that exists across an organization is a challenging feat that takes a lot of work.
+Gathering all the necessary data that exists across an organisation is a challenging feat that takes a lot of work.

 Thankfully, there’s an answer.